ASANI PROJECT

 thE blueprint

-Menstrual health integrated into the school curriculum
+Menstrual health education built into the curriculum

-Hygiene products treated as essential school supplies
+Pads treated as essential school supplies

-A data-driven model designed for scale and replication
+A model designed for scale and replication

 Th